tbyerly/agility2018-dhd/docs/class3/module2/lab5.rst

 - Under ""Configuration"" Select **Advanced**
 - Ensure the following are Set:
-  #.Source Address translation to none
+-Source Address translation to none
-  #.Uncheck Address translation
+-Uncheck Address translation
-  #.Uncheck Port translation
+-Uncheck Port translation
-  #.Set Transparent Next Hop to the Internal Interface Bridge Member of the VLAN (mbr931)
+-Set Transparent Next Hop to the Internal Interface Bridge Member of the VLAN (mbr931)

--To figure out interface type "tmsh list net vlan" You want the next hope to be the internal interface.
+- To figure out interface type "tmsh list net vlan" You want the next hope to be the internal interface.

 - Click **Update**